Laman2005/MLDL/README.md

 Main here.
 Creating reader thread 1
 Reader 1 reading from file2.txt
 Writer modifying all replicas...
-The log file (log.txt) will contain information such as:
+The log file (log.txt) will contain information follows:

-Writer active: 1
+1. Writer active: 1
-Readers on file1.txt: 1
+2. Readers on file1.txt: 1
-Readers on file2.txt: 1
+3. Readers on file2.txt: 1
-Readers on file3.txt: 0
+4. Readers on file3.txt: 0
-Content of file1.txt: Updated content by writer Content of file2.txt: Updated content by writer Content of file3.txt: Updated content by writer
+5. Content of file1.txt: Updated content by writer
+6. Content of file2.txt: Updated content by writer
+7. Content of file3.txt: Updated content by writer

 **Code Structure:**
 1. readers_writers.c: The main program file containing the implementation.